 Regardless if you’re a man, woman, younger, or older, one of the most sought after body features is a great butt.
-Nothing says, “Yeah, she/he workouts” like glutes that pop.
+Nothing says “they must work out” like a big butt that pops.
 It’s one thing to have shredded abs, a big chest, and sleeve-splitting arms, but building a bigger butt brings the whole package together.
 (Note: We’re talking “bigger” as in stronger and more shapely, not flabbier.)

 The aesthetics of a bigger butt are just one of the positive aspects of having stronger glutes.
 In fact, the glutes are arguably the most explosive and powerful group of muscles in the human body.